dann1/one-deploy/code_style.md

 ## 4. Be careful with `run_once`

-Since Federation support was been merged in [#38](https://github.com/OpenNebula/one-deploy/pull/38), `run_once` can no longer be used freely in most of the roles, only in certain special, selected cases.
+Since Federation support was merged in [#38](https://github.com/OpenNebula/one-deploy/pull/38), `run_once` can no longer be used freely in most of the roles, only in certain special, selected cases.
 The reason is that the `opennebula` role tries to deploy multiple federated Front-ends in parallel, so `run_once` has to be *emulated* in multiple subgroups of machines at the same time.

 You can read more about how `run_once` works in the [Ansible docs](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_strategies.html#running-on-a-single-machine-with-run-once), but to summarize, it basically picks the first machine from all `play_hosts`.